In This Article

 These factors include:

-A dose of Flexeril can take anywhere from five and a half days to 16 and a half days to flush out of your system.
-A dose of Soma may take approximately four days to clear out of your system.
+A dose of cyclobenzaprine (Flexeril®) can take anywhere between 5.5 and 16.5 days to flush out of your system.
+A dose of carisoprodol (Soma) may take approximately 4 days to clear out of your system.

 Addiction comes in many forms.
 However, some signs can indicate if someone has an addiction to muscle relaxants.